ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 $$\pi(s,a|\theta)$$
 $$\pi_\theta(s|a)$$

-A policy is rules to select actions
+A policy is

+- rules to select actions (in this state, go left etc)
+- a function that maps state -> action
+- a probability distribution over actions

+Some example policies are

-- act randomly
+- always act randomly
 - always pick a specific action
 - the optimal policy - the policy that maximizes future reward

-Policy can be

-- parameterized directly (policy gradient methods)
-- generated from a value function (value function methods)
+Policies can be parameterized directly (policy gradient methods) or generated from a value function (value function methods).
+They can also be either deterministic or stochastic.

-Deterministic or stochastic

 ### On versus off policy learning